ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R10.13** The protocol MUST allow extensions to add additional information to object statuses (e.g. due date of a status).

-**R10.14** Data model for DNS (see R4.7) MUST be extensible to future DNS record types as well as future ways of delegation over DNS (e.g. DELEG).
+**R10.14** The data model MUST be designed to allow extension for future or experimental DNS record types as well as future ways of delegation over DNS (e.g. DELEG).

 # Scalability